 For example, if your nurture campaign will run over 4 months, you can decide to send a nurture email once every 2 weeks.

 If your nurture campaign is longer and you don’t have the time to create 20+ emails, you could also choose to send between 1 to 10 nurture emails and then divert them to regular newsletter emails.

 Nurture your leads into sales starting now

-Lead nurturing helps you build relationships with leads so that you can convert more of them to sales.
+Lead nurturing helps you build relationships with leads to convert more of them into sales.
 With buyer personas, customer data, and a lead nurturing tool in hand, you’ll be ready to convert more leads than ever before.